About the Workshop

 All abstracts must be written in English and submitted in PDF format.

 Presentations may be based on published works, works in progress, or non-publishable but interesting ideas relevant to the workshop theme.
-The typical presentation length will be 30 minutes, including Q&A.
+The typical presentation length will be 30 minutes.

 Submissions can be sent to shanxianglyu@gmail.com or liuling@xidian.edu.cn.